keyboard2769/nb-nextzz/README.md

 - [x] $ target box color now changes when the very cell is on weighing
 - [x] $ let the manual weigh button shine when the level match
 - [x] $ please not the csv translation trouble is caused by the scanner encode
-- [x] $ a workable skeleton weighing lamp and table in monitor pane
+- [x] $ a skeleton weighing lamp and table in monitor pane
+- [x] $ a skeleton temporary storage controller serve as mixer gate controller

 <hr><!--EOF-->